+eUICC vs eSIM, are they the same thing?
 You would be forgiven for thinking that eUICC and eSIM are the same thing, given that they are being used interchangeably by a lot of media sites and blogs.
 The reality is, however, that they are two different technologies.

-In this article we will define precisely what eSIM and eUICC actually are, and talk a little bit about the different benefits that they offer.
+In this article, we will define precisely what eSIM and eUICC actually are, and talk a little bit about the different benefits that they offer.

 So, what exactly does eSIM mean?

-SIM stands for Subscriber Identity Module and is often used to refer to the small card shaped chip that is inserted in to smartphones and other mobile connected devices.
+SIM stands for Subscriber Identity Module and is often used to refer to the small card-shaped chip that is inserted into smartphones and other mobile-connected devices.
 The SIM enables a device to be recognised on the carrier network and identified by the number associated with it.

 Traditional SIM cards have been through a few iterations throughout the lifecycle of the technology.
-It’s perhaps hard to imagine now, but the the first SIM actually resembled a credit card in size and weight!
-This is the first form factor of SIM, or 1FF as it referred to in the industry.
+It’s perhaps hard to imagine now, but the first SIM actually resembled a credit card in size and weight!
+This is the first form factor of SIM, or 1FF as it is referred to in the industry.

 Subsequent forms of SIM have been the mini-SIM (second form factor, or 2FF), micro-SIM (3FF) and most recently the nano-SIM (4FF).

-The Universal Integrated Circuit Card (UICC) does a lot more than the Subscriber Identity Module (SIM).
+The Universal Integrated Circuit Card (UICC) does a lot more than just the Subscriber Identity Module (SIM).
 In fact, it runs the SIM application whilst also storing various pieces of information such as the user’s contacts list, enabling the use of mobile data and managing data roaming across multiple carriers.

-The most notable benefit is the ability to run over-the-air (OTA) provisioning of multiple SIM profiles across multiple networks from a central management point.
-Once provisioned, the SIM profiles that exist on an eUICC can be remotely managed and, if necessary, deleted.
+The most notable benefit of having an eUICC-enabled SIM card is the ability to run over-the-air (OTA) provisioning of multiple network operator profiles from a central management point.
+Once provisioned, the SIM profiles that exist on the card can be remotely managed and, if necessary, deleted.